 Ford’s cash position is somewhat better than GM’s, and the company seems to have more options.
 Its Volvo subsidiary and its 33% stake in Mazda are valuable assets that could be sold.
 But Mr. Kerkorian’s apparent about-face on Ford is unsettling.
 It’s possible that the blue-blooded Ford family is just as happy to see the Las Vegas billionaire cash in his chips, but his move could shut off a potential source of additional investment that Ford might need in its quest to survive.

 But to thrive, instead of just survive, Detroit will have to use the brains of its workers instead of just their bodies, and the UAW will have to allow it.
 Two weeks ago some automation equipment broke down at the Honda factory in Marysville, Ohio, but employees rushed to the scene and devised a temporary solution.
 There were no negotiations with shop stewards, no parsing of job descriptions.
 Instead of losing an entire shift of production, Honda lost just 150 cars.
 The person overseeing Marysville’s assembly operations is Brad Alty, still with Honda after nearly 30 years.
 These days, instead of a Gremlin, he’s driving a Honda Pilot — made at a Honda factory in Alabama.

 Paul Ingrassia is the former Detroit bureau chief for The Wall Street Journal.
 He is writing a book about America’s car culture.

 This entry was posted on Monday, October 27th, 2008 at 9:16 am and is filed under Cars.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.